algorandfoundation/xGov/Proposals/xgov-112.md

 ---

 ## Abstract
-We're back!
-In this proposal we want to add in NFD Vault Support to reduce the opt-friction for new Algorand Users, Add ARC-36 Support (Non-Rarity Filters) to our Simple Mint and Update Tools, Add in advanced asset tools to change the Manager, Freeze, and Clawback Address, and add in a tool where you can enter a Wallet Address to download the tx history.
-In addition we plan on updating the site with a redesign.
+The Team at Thurstober Tools (Formerly Evil Tools) has listened to the community requests for new tools.
+In this proposal we want to add in NFD Vault Support to reduce the opt-friction for new Algorand Users, Add in the ability to enter an NFD root and airdrop to all the segements, Add ARC-36 Support (Non-Rarity Filters) to our Simple Mint and Update Tools, Add in advanced asset tools to change the Manager, Freeze, and Clawback Address, and add in a tool where you can enter a Wallet Address to download the tx history.
+Included in this proposal free of charge will also be a site re-design.

 ## Team
 The team at Thurstober Digital Studios (xGov Periods 1 and 2 Awardees):